MohamedGalal-2/Fire-Protection-System/README.md

 <div>
 <h4>Main Functionality in the Loop</h4>

-<p><ol><li>The loop() function continuously checks the status of the gas and flame sensors to determine if there is a hazardous condition.
-If either the flame or gas sensor is activated, the program initiates a series of safety measures, including:</li></ol>
+1. The loop() function continuously checks the status of the gas and flame sensors to determine if there is a hazardous condition.
+If either the flame or gas sensor is activated, the program initiates a series of safety measures, including:

 <ul style="list-style-type: circle">
   <li>Displaying alerts on the LCD screen.</li>